-Tent heating methods bring up a lot of questions about safety, cost-effectiveness, and more.
+Tent heating methods raise many questions about safety, cost-effectiveness, and more.
 I have the answers to many of these commonly asked questions below, and hopefully, they’ll bring you some knowledge and peace of mind before you head out on your trip.

 How Do I Make My Tent Heater Safe?

 Ways to make your tent heater safe include:

 - Keeping it at least a foot from the walls

 - Ensuring it’s on a flat surface